 In this respect, we check the code against the following parameters:

-- system components coupling: the less they are interconnected, the better (it is easier to exclude and replace any updated parts);
+- system components interconnection: the less they are interdependent, the better, and namely, easier to exclude and replace any updated parts;

-- adherence to recommended practices of the language/framework used to create the app, and correct implementation of patterns;
+- adherence to recommended practices applied to the language/framework used to create the app, and proper patterns implementation;

-- use of third-party solutions and libraries (may be outdated, partially used or non-optimal);
+- third-party solutions and libraries: to avoid outdated, partially used or suboptimal ones;

-- structure of app files and directories: so that any developer can easily understand and quickly start with the project;
+- structure of app files and directories: for any developer to easily understand and quickly start with the project;

-- code performance rate: whether server resources (memory, CPU time) or devices are adequately applied (for a mobile device battery consumption is critical);
+- code performance rate: to check whether server resources (memory, CPU time) or devices are adequately applied (thus, consumption is crucial for a mobile device battery);

-- recording/logging of events/actions: whether the system-relevant facts are recorded;
+- recording/logging of events/actions: to check whether the system-relevant facts are recorded;

 - data structure.

-- checking the code for significant accesses, private keys, and passwords: under the best practices, they should not be stored in the code, otherwise, anyone who accesses the code, gets all the accesses and keys;
+- significant accesses, private keys, and passwords: under the best practices, they should not be stored in the code, otherwise anyone who accesses the code, gets all the accesses and keys;

-- checking the code for vulnerabilities: (the risk of SQL injections, XSS, CSRF attacks, or, simply said, the risk that your data will be subject to attack);
+- vulnerabilities: the risk of SQL injections, XSS, CSRF attacks, or, simply said, the risk that your data will be subject to attack;

-- checking for identified vulnerabilities of the language/framework used to create the app;
+- known vulnerabilities of the language/framework used to create the app;

-- checking error processing and exceptions handling: the client should not see any server errors or their description in the app, etc.
+- error processing and exception handling: no server errors or their description in the app shall be visible to the user, etc.

-We check the mechanisms of authentication, authorization, transmission, and processing of key information (for example, processing of cash transactions, etc.).
+We check the mechanisms for authentication, authorization, transmission, and processing of key information (for example, processing of cash transactions, etc.).

 What are the benefits for you?

-After the server infrastructure has been checked, the weak points have been eliminated and the recommendations have been followed:
+After the server infrastructure is checked, the weak points eliminated and the recommendations followed: